cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

     return True
 ```
 Note that if the generator weight in MC is very different than 1.0 (e.g. for some ttbar samples),
-it can be useful to save the total sum of weights for the denominator in lumi-cross section normalization,
+it can be useful to save the total sum of weights of all processed events,
+so it can be used in the denominator of the lumi-cross section normalization,
 instead of using the total number of MC events.

 <p align="center">
   <img src="../../../docs/cutflow.png" alt="Cutflow (mutau)" width="600"/>
 </p>

 ## Tau pair analysis
 A set of full analysis modules for the basic study of events with a pair of tau decay candidates